Rational Emotive Behavioral Therapy (REBT)

 Uses

-What conditions does REBT treat?
+What conditions does Rational Emotive Behavioral Therapy (REBT) treat?

-REBT can effectively treat a wide range of psychological issues.
+Rational Emotive Behavioral Therapy (REBT) can effectively treat a wide range of psychological issues.
 Research supports benefits for the following:

 • Anxiety disorders and excessive worry